BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 ### Availability

 The SSO solution is deployed in a high-availability configuration within the highly-available BC Government OpenShift cluster.

-Support is currently available only during business hours and only on a best efforts basis.
-If your application is critical, please contact Web Access Management (WAM) and/or Provincial Identity Information Management Program (IDIM).
+This service is available 24/7, with questions and answers addressed during business hours only.
+Please reach out to us  #sso [RocketChat](https://chat.developer.gov.bc.ca/channel/sso) channel OR [Pathfinder SSO Product Owner](mailto:bcgov.sso@gov.bc.ca).

 Client provisioning requests will be reviewed and handled during normal business hours.